How to make your own chai tea blend or chai tea bags from scratch

 You’ll need about half tablespoons of the chai tea blend per cup.

-Make sure you store your tea in an airtight container until ready to use.
+Whether you store this chai blend as loose tea or in ready-to-use tea bags, always make sure you store your tea in an airtight container until ready to use.

 How to prepare a cup of chai from tea bags